chrmzn/RepData_PeerAssessment1/PA1_template.md

 To determine the average daily activity pattern we begin by again filtering out the steps where we have NA values.
 Once that is done we group by the time column and summarise by the mean number of steps over that interval.

-Once this is done in order to determine the time which had the max average we filter there the avg steps equals the maximum of the average steps
+Once this is done in order to determine the time which had the max average we filter there the avg steps equals the maximum of the average steps.

-Finally this is plotted as a line graph, adjusting the x axis labels to be in the format "HH:MM", finally adding in labels to the graph
+Finally this is plotted as a line graph, adjusting the x axis labels to be in the format "HH:MM", finally adding in labels to the graph.

 *Note: I have set the system timezone to GMT here to get the plotting correct. ggplot2 decides that it knows better otherwise and assumes that the time needs to be BST*